Charlie Brown Jr. (band): 2010s

 Camisa 10 Joga Bola Até na Chuva was Charlie Brown Jr.'s ninth album and won the Latin Grammy Award in 2010.
 It was their final release with Heitor Gomes, who left in 2011 to join CPM 22.
 "Só os Loucos Sabem", a single from this album, became one of the band's highest-charting hits.
 Chorão originally wrote "O Dom, a Inteligência e a Voz", another track on the album, for Cássia Eller in 2001, but she died before recording the song.

 In 2010, the band composed the opening theme for the variety show Legendários, hosted by Marcos Mion on RecordTV.
 In 2011 Chorão announced that Marcão and Champignon were returning to the band.
-Their first recording under this new line-up, Música Popular Caiçara, was released in CD, DVD, and Blu-ray formats.
+Their first recording under this new lineup, Música Popular Caiçara, was released in CD, DVD, and Blu-ray formats.
 It was recorded in 2011 during performances in Curitiba and Santos.
 Liminha was its producer and KondZilla was the director.
 The CD version was released as two volumes: the first concomitantly with the DVD and Blu-ray, and the second four years later, in 2016.

 By 2011, Chorão's drug abuse issues began to take their toll on his life and health, causing his divorce from his long-time companion, Graziela "Grazon" Gonçalves.
 He wrote the song "Céu Azul", included in the band's 2012 release Música Popular Caiçara, for Gonçalves following their divorce.

 In 2012, the band began work on a new studio album, La Familia 013.
 Its first single, "Meu Novo Mundo", premiered in February 2013.
-On March 6, Chorão died in his apartment following a cocaine overdose.
+On 6 March, Chorão died in his apartment following a cocaine overdose.
 As a result, the album was left unfinished.
 After a hiatus, the band resumed work on the unfinished instrumental parts.
-The band unveiled the album's cover art on July 7, 2013.
-La Familia 013 was released on October 8, 2013.
+The band unveiled the album's cover art on 7 July 2013.
+La Familia 013 was released on 8 October 2013.
 In 2014, it received the band's fifth Latin Grammy Award nomination.

 After Charlie Brown Jr.

 Following his first departure from Charlie Brown Jr., Champignon formed the band Revolucionnários.
 After Revolucionnários broke up, he joined the supergroup Nove Mil Anjos, with Junior Lima of Sandy & Junior fame and Pitty guitarist Peu Sousa.
 Marcão formed the band TH6, while Renato Pelado became a DJ.

 Following the death of Chorão, the remaining band members formed A Banca, a tribute act to both Chorão and Charlie Brown Jr. In August, they released the single "O Novo Passo", which was selected by Rolling Stone Brasil as one of the best Brazilian songs of the year.
 Nevertheless, some Charlie Brown Jr. fans criticized Champignon for "not respecting Chorão's death" and "not mourning it properly", dismissing him as a "cash-grabber", a "traitor" and a "Judas".
 Even though Champignon vehemently denied such claims, the constant criticism eventually led him into depression.
-On September 9, 2013, he shot himself in the head with a .380 ACP pistol.
+On 9 September 2013, he shot himself in the head with a .380 ACP pistol.

 Except for Thiago Castanho, the existing members of A Banca later regrouped as Bula and went on to form D'Chapas.